snet-al/baseknowledge_main/Engineering/TechStack/Python-AI/Literature/README.md

 This directory contains resources for deeper study:

-- **[Attention is all you need.pdf](./Attention%20is%20all%20you%20need.pdf)**: The foundational transformer paper by Vaswani et al. from Google Research
+- **[Attention is all you need](./Attention%20is%20all%20you%20need.pdf)**: The foundational transformer paper by Vaswani et al. from Google Research
-- **[Neural Networks.pdf](./Neural%20Networks.pdf)**: Material on neural network architectures and principles
+- **[Neural Networks](./Neural%20Networks.pdf)**: Material on neural network architectures and principles
-- **[RNNs and LSTM.pdf](./RNNs%20and%20LSTM.pdf)**: Explanation of recurrent neural networks and long short-term memory networks
+- **[RNNs and LSTM](./RNNs%20and%20LSTM.pdf)**: Explanation of recurrent neural networks and long short-term memory networks
-- **Artificial Intelligence: A Modern Approach** (`[Global Edition] Stuart J. Russell, Peter Norvig - Artificial Intelligence_ A Modern Approach, 3rd Edition (2016, Pearson Education) - libgen.li.pdf`): Textbook covering AI fundamentals, search algorithms, knowledge representation, planning, machine learning, and more.
+- **[Artificial Intelligence: A Modern Approach](./Artificial%20Intelligence%20A%20Modern%20Approach.pdf)**: Textbook covering AI fundamentals, search algorithms, knowledge representation, planning, machine learning, and more.
 Reference for understanding the theoretical foundations of artificial intelligence.

 ---